There may not be another teenager who loves martial arts more than Christian “The Warrior” Lee (8-1).

 Resuming their training with this new goal in mind, Lee’s father trained the siblings every day at United MMA, with the hope that they would be able to accomplish their goals of stardom together.

-Soon thereafter, he signed a contract with ONE Championship, and as a 17-year-old, made his professional debut at ONE: SPIRIT OF CHAMPIONS that December against Aussie veteran David Meak.
+Soon thereafter, he signed a contract with ONE Championship, and made his professional debut at ONE: SPIRIT OF CHAMPIONS that December against Aussie veteran David Meak.

 “My first professional bout was completely surreal to me,” he recalls.
 “I was so excited, and basically everything stopped.
 The moment I found out about my match, everything stopped, and my whole focus was on that bout.”

 “The Warrior” woke up before school for his 5am daily run, lifted weights after classes ended, and trained until it was bedtime.
 The cycle repeated until he made his debut.
 All that hard work paid off, as it took only 29 seconds for Lee to deliver a first-round TKO.

 Lee competed four more times, all while finishing his final semester.
 Since he was in constant training camp, he missed nearly every high school function, and had to complete massive amounts of schoolwork in advance just to stay on course to graduate.